ABB Logo

 Job Security

-Job security is one of ABB’s strengths.
-As a large, diversified industrial company, it weathers market shifts better than smaller firms.
-Occasional reorganizations happen, but many employees report that layoffs are infrequent and usually accompanied by advance planning and communication.
-Long-term employment is common, and the company values retained experience.
+Job security is one of ABB's real strengths.
+As a large, diversified industrial company, it handles market shifts better than smaller firms.
+Reorganizations happen occasionally, but widespread layoffs are rare, and when changes do occur, there's usually advance notice and communication.
+Long tenures are common, and the company genuinely values retained experience.

 Leadership and Management

-Leadership at ABB is stable and experienced, with a focus on steady growth and technical leadership.
-Senior leaders communicate strategy and emphasize safety, sustainability, and innovation in power and automation.
-Some employees wish for faster execution and more risk-taking, but many appreciate the clear ethical standards and the global strategic view.
-Managers tend to be process-oriented and supportive of formal planning.
+Leadership is stable and experienced, with a clear focus on steady growth, safety, sustainability, and technical direction.
+Senior leaders communicate strategy and hold to consistent ethical standards.
+Some employees want faster execution and more appetite for risk — that's a fair critique.
+But many appreciate the global strategic view and the predictability that comes with it.
+Managers tend to be process-oriented and supportive of structured planning.

 Manager Reviews